cjsummers003/Giphy-API/README.md

 * The Users custom selection will be displayed.
 <img src="assets/images/swsample3.jpg">

-* If the use leave the area blank and just hits the submit button a message will be displayed to alert the user to try again.
+* If the user leave the area blank and just hits the submit button a message will be displayed to alert the user to try again.
 <img src="assets/images/swsample4.jpg">

 <h2><strong>External Resources Used</Strong></h2>